oliverklee/ext-seminars/Documentation/Installation/Upgrading.rst

 #.
 Update the database schema and run all upgrade wizards.
 #.
 If you are using the selector widget (the search form) in the frontend,
     open the corresponding content element in the backend and save it again.
+#.
+Enable the automatic configuration check for the seminars extension in the
+    extension manager.
+#.
+Open all seminars content elements in the frontend, check for configuration
+    check warnings and fix them.
+#.
+Disable the automatic configuration check for the seminars extension in the
+    extension manager again.